Blog Post

 Common sources of inefficiency in the single-unit crown workflow include impression taking and the delivery of provisional restorations.

-The number one source of inefficiency is excess trimming and adjusting of the final crown, which an accurate final impression and well-fitting provisional can help to avoid.1 Accurate impressions require good soft tissue management, yet poor hemostasis is a problem that more than half of dentists report2 and obtaining adequate hemostasis is regarded as the #1 challenge in final impression procedures.1,5 In examining more than 1100 impressions from 3 large and 1 small dental laboratories, evaluators detected errors in 86% of them – more than half were critical errors affecting the finish line, such as impression voids, preparation margins obscured by soft tissue, or blood over the finish lines.5
+The number one disruptor to the workflow is tissue management which is critical to obtaining an accurate final impression.1 Accurate impressions require good soft tissue management, yet 1 out of 4 dentists report they frequently encounter bleeding during the final impression procedures.1 In examining more than 1100 impressions from 3 large and 1 small dental laboratories, evaluators detected errors in 86% of them – more than half were critical errors affecting the finish line, such as impression voids, preparation margins obscured by soft tissue, or blood over the finish lines.4

 Final impressions are not the only contributor to inefficiency in the single-unit crown workflow.
 Let’s now explore the efficiency challenges for provisionals: